ryzhakar/codesplain/prompts/inductive_analysis.md

 - Cite specific code entities for each technical observation
 - Strive to include several instances of each technical statement type, if applicable
 - Assign a sentiment indicator to each statement, reflecting the technical impact or quality of the observed feature
+- Provide a truthful representation of the code's technical aspects, regardless of whether the outcome is predominantly positive, negative, or neutral

 # Instructions
 1. If not specified, infer the programming language from the file contents.